Strawberry Torte

 Making The Glaze

-- Use a small saucepan and bring a ¼ cup of water and ½ cup of sugar to a boil.
-Once the water has reached a boil, reduce the heat to medium and whisk in the liquid cornstarch into the boiling sugar water.
+• Use a small saucepan and bring ¼ cup of water and ½ cup of sugar to a boil.
+Once boiling, reduce the heat to medium-low and whisk the cornstarch mixture into the boiling sugar water.
+Whisk continuously for 3-5 minutes or until the mixture becomes thick and syrupy.
+Remove from heat and set aside.

 Cake Assembly

-Great question.
+1. Great question.
 No, I used Jello Instant Pudding Mix (or the Whole Foods version).
 I try to find options that are easy to find in the US.
 But if you can find a German Pudding Mix (like Dr. Oetker) you can definitely use it, too. 🙂

 Thank you for thinking of making it easier to use a pudding from U.S. I did find a 3 pack A 3 pack of Dr. oetker on Amazon.
 This was important because this will be my dear German daughter-in- law❤️